Question: Is the piece veneer?

 Question: Do you buy pieces from individuals?

 With that said, we encourage people to view our shop page to get an idea of the pieces we deal in.
-We do not buy rustic antiques, French Provincial, reproductions, formica top or cheaply made pieces, or appliances.
+We do not buy rustic antiques, French Provincial, anything painted, reproductions, formica top, cheaply made pieces, or appliances.
 Also, please understand we are a restorer/reseller and we cannot offer you retail price.
 When we make an offer on an item what we take into account is the following:

 1) Our time and expense to come pickup / pack / and transport the item back to our shop.

-2) Even if the piece is in good shape it still undergoes our 5 step restoration process to clean, hydrate, remove scuffs/paint, tighten joints and hardware, and a finish conditioning step to ensure several more years of use.
+2) Even if the piece is in good shape it still undergoes our 5 step restoration process to clean, hydrate, remove scuffing/paint, tighten joints/hardware, and a finish conditioning step to ensure several more years of use.
 If the piece is upholstered we will either re-upholster or if in excellent shape we